Cookiezisg/ChromeExeTool/README.md

    - Reorder websites using arrows
    - Save your configuration

+### Configure Keyboard Shortcut

+1. Go to Chrome Extensions page (`chrome://extensions/`)
+2. Click "Keyboard shortcuts" at the bottom of the page
+3. Find "Pin Workflow Initializer"
+4. Set the shortcut for "Initialize Workflow" (default is Alt+Shift+C)
+   - Click the input box
+   - Press your desired key combination
+   - Click "OK" to save

 ## Default Workflow

 The extension comes pre-configured with these essential tools: